gulp-sourcemaps/gulp-sourcemaps/README.md

   Sets the charset for inline source maps.
 Default: `utf8`

+- `clone`

+  Clones the original file for creation of the map file.
+Could be important if file history is important.
+See [file.clone()](https://github.com/gulpjs/vinyl#filecloneoptions) for possible options.
+Default: `undefined`

 ### Plugin developers only: How to add source map support to plugins

 - Generate a source map for the transformation the plugin is applying